Amazon.com opens its own rainforest in Seattle

-SEATTLE (Reuters) - Amazon.com Inc (AMZN.O) on Monday opened a rainforest-like office space in Seattle that it hopes will spark new ideas for employees.
+SEATTLE, Jan 29 (Reuters) - Amazon.com Inc on Monday opens a rainforest-like office space in Seattle that it hopes will spark new ideas for employees.

 While cities across North America are seeking to host Seattle-based Amazon’s second headquarters, the world’s largest online retailer is still expanding its main campus.
 Company office towers and high-end eateries have taken the place of warehouses and parking lots in Seattle’s South Lake Union district.
 The Spheres complex, officially open to workers on Tuesday, is the pinnacle of a decade of development here.